Free Economy Shipping Orders $50+

 Pitbull Lab Mix: Everything You Wanted To Know | Innovet Pet

-Temperament of The Lab Pit Mix
+The temperament of The Lab Pit Mix

 A Violent History

-Nor are Pitbulls the strongest dog around or have the strongest bite grip.
-German Shepherds, Dobermans, and Rottweilers all beat out any pit variety and a English Mastiff can have 2-3 times the bite force of a pitbull — locking jaw is a myth as well.
 Pitties are used for fighting because they love their owners and are loyal to a T — even if it puts them in harm’s way.
 They are extremely emotionally sensitive, and it’s like they feel immense guilt when they go against their owners’ wishes.
 They mold to their owners, similar to the Labrador but more so.
 You could argue that they are too loyal and needy for some people.

 The Statistical Lowdown On The Pitbull Lab Mix

-In fact, your Pit/Lab mix might not have any pit in them, and instead could be a mix of another bully breed such as an American Bulldog.
-You’re unlikely to see any major personality or health differences, instead you may just have a bigger more muscular dog.
+In fact, your Pit/Lab mix might not have any Pit in them and instead could be a mix of another bully breed, such as an American Bulldog.
+You’re unlikely to see any major personality or health differences, instead, you may just have a bigger, more muscular dog.

 Lifespan